Analysis and Detectability of Offline Data Poisoning Attacks on Linear Dynamical Systems: Appendix

 \paragraph{Simulation settings.} We applied the attack on the following continuous-time system

 sampled with sampling time $\Delta T=0.05s$.
 The process noise is zero-mean white noise with standard deviation $\sigma_w=0.1$.
 Using $10$ different seeds, we collected $10$ different datasets $\data$, each with $T=500$ samples.
-For each datataset 10 attacks were computed by solving the above optimization problem using sequential quadratic programming (SLSQP, a quasi-Newton approach).
-Out of the $10$ best attacks for each dataset, only the attack that maximized the impact on the $2$-norm of the LS error was kept.
+For each datataset, 10 attacks were computed by solving the above optimization problem using sequential quadratic programming (SLSQP, a quasi-Newton approach).
+Out of the $10$ best attacks for each dataset, we kept only the attack that maximized the MSE.
 To run the simulations, we used a local stationary computer with Ubuntu 20.10, an Intel® Xeon® Silver 4110 Processor (8 cores) and 64GB of ram.
-On average it took $7$ hours to compute $10$ attacks on a single dataset $\data$, for $\delta\in\{0.01,0.025,0.05,0.075,0.1\}$.
-The total simulation time was approximately of $7$ days.
-For further details, please refer to the repository \url{https://github.com/rssalessio/poisoning-data-driven-controllers}.
+On average, it took $7$ hours to compute $10$ attacks on a single dataset $\data$, for $\delta\in\{0.01,0.025,0.05,0.075,0.1\}$.
+The total simulation time took approximately $7$ days.
+For further details, please refer to the repository.